tytydraco/yessleep/out/My_motorcycle_broke_down_on_a_road_no_one_dares_cross_I_found_out_why.md

 “Need a ride?” it said.
 But not in a child’s voice.
 Now it spoke in a man’s deep voice.

-I screamed for what felt like the hundredth time that night and ran back toward J. As I ran I noticed the motorcycle didn’t move, so I assumed the figure was off the bike pursuing me again.
+I screamed for what felt like the hundredth time that night and ran back toward Betty.
+As I ran I noticed the motorcycle didn’t move, so I assumed the figure was off the bike pursuing me again.
 I ran even faster.

 From the distance, I could see the now dim light of my phone.